vpnry/upcal/docs/index.md

 > + To **delete** a script file: tap & hold, select **Delete** in the pop up menu.

 ## 3. Update Latitude and Longitude
 Dawn time calculation function needs location data.
-You can use GPS to automatically update location data or type in manually:
+You can use GPS to automatically update location data or fill in manually:

 ### Fill in location manually